+ What style of dog training do you practice?

 + Are we covered by insurance?

 Yes!
-We have coverage for our clients' pets in what we believe to be all scenarios: in the walkers' car, in the pet sitters' home, and out on the walk.
+We have coverage for our clients' pets in what we believe to be all scenarios: in the walkers' car, in the pet sitters' home, and out on walks.
 Coverage has been extended to cover the animals vet bills, third party injury, staff injury, and any damage done to property.

 + How are dogs transported in your care?